dqops/dqo/docs/working-with-dqo/managing-data-quality-incidents-with-dqops.md

 For each incident the following information is provided:

 - **Resolution status**: A status assigned to the incident (Open, Acknowledged, Resolved or Muted)
+- **Severity**: A colored square indicating the severity level, yellow for warning, orange for error and red for fata error.
 - **Total issues**: The number of times the data quality issue has occurred in the selected time range
 - **Schema**: Name of the schema in which data quality issues were detected
 - **Table**: Name of the table in which data quality issues were detected